Nikolaj-K/somnia-agent-invocation-exploration-py/FEEDBACK.md

 Note(Nikolaj-K): The notes below are basically all ChatGPT generates, I prompted it to keep adding and refactorign this file as we went along and solved problems.
 99% of the code in the repo is vibeslopped.
 At the least it gives you a good idea of what the agent could make use of and where this coding still has blockers with the docs, or where stuff is open/ambiguous for it.
+Take everything here also with a grain of salt!

 # Feedback: Faster First Somnia Agent Invocation